microsoft/Windows-universal-samples/Samples/DWriteLineSpacingModes/README.md

 * The TextLayout.h/.cpp files wrap the DirectWrite text layout and related line spacing APIs.
 * The TextLayoutImageSource.h/.cpp files implement a XAML SurfaceImageSource using DirectX APIs for rendering the text layout.

-### DWriteTextLayoutCloudFont project
+### DWriteLineSpacingModes project
-Within the DWriteTextLayoutCloudFont project, the following files are significant:
+Within the DWriteLineSpacingModes project, the following files are significant:

 * The Scenario1\_DefaultSpacing.\*, Scenario2\_UniformSpacing.\* and Scenario3\_ProportionalSpacing.\* files each demonstrate a different line spacing method.